urbanware-org/wideredist/README.md

 ### :warning: Please update to the <a href="https://github.com/urbanware-org/wideredist/releases/latest">latest version</a>, as earlier versions may not work anymore.
 [Details](#required-update)</a>

-Furthermore, it is recommended to run either the server or client side script manually once in a while as it returns if a newer version is available.
+Furthermore, it is recommended to run either the server or client side script manually once in a while.
+Since version 1.2.9 both of the scripts return if a newer version is available.

 --------